-- 1. The asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- The asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - 2.
+The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-The Fund's financial assets at amortised cost includes fixed deposits; cash and cash equivalents; contribution receivables; staff loans; corporate bonds and treasury bonds.
+The Fund's financial assets at amortised cost includes fixed deposits; cash and cash equivalents; contribution receivables; staff loans and corporate bonds.